sealmove/binarylang/README.md

 as well as ways for synthesizing more complex parsers out of simpler ones.
 Therefore, it is similar to a parser combinator framework.

-Moreover, you can mix DSL-generated parsers with custom parsers, extend the DSL using templates, and configure the way you interact with your data.
+Moreover, you can mix DSL-generated parsers with custom ones, extend the DSL using templates, and configure the way you interact with your data.

 ## Documentation